alexanderleonidas/fianco-game/README.md

 # Fianco Tournament
-This repository is intended to be used at the end of course: Intelligent Search and Games, to participate in a tournament between students.
+This repository is intended to be used at the end of course: KEN4123 Intelligent Search and Games.
+This will be used to participate in a tournament between students.